 For those who may not be familiar, IBM QRadar and its Security Intelligence Platform leverages the prodigious cognitive analytics capabilities of Watson to identify threats from multiple incidents, chaining them together and recommending actions to mitigate them.
 Watson for Cyber Security taps into and makes sense of unstructured data — created for humans by humans — and correlates it with structured data to uncover hidden threats and validate their scope and veracity.

-In addition, IBM’s Resilient Incident Response Platform (IRP) will integrate with Cisco’s Threat Grid to provide security teams with insights needed to respond to incidents faster.
+In addition, IBM Resilient’s Security Orchestration, Automation, and Response (SOAR) Platform will integrate with Cisco’s Threat Grid to provide security teams with insights needed to respond to incidents faster.
 For example, analysts in the IRP can look up indicators of compromise with Cisco Threat Grid’s threat intelligence, or detonate suspected malware with its sandbox technology.
 This empowers security teams to gain valuable incident data in the moment of response.

 The goal of this collaborative effort is to ensure that all the pieces of a highly integrated cybersecurity solution work seamlessly together so that heretofore-unprecedented levels of automation can speed threat identification, response and, ultimately, mitigation.
 Elements of this collaboration will feature security products designed for interoperability at all levels of the security stack, whether they come from IBM or Cisco.
 We believe this commitment to openness and interoperability will give security professionals exactly the kind of information sharing capabilities they require to stop threats at the gates.